 Celebrating the World’s Artisans and the Power of Shopping for Good

-We celebrate the talented makers who create everything from one-of-a-kind pieces of fine art to clothing lines and home decor that lend beauty and style to everyday essentials.
-On World Creativity and Innovation Day, we reserve special thanks for the artisans of UNICEF Market.
+UNICEF Market celebrates the talented makers who create everything from one-of-a-kind pieces of fine art to clothing lines and home decor that lend beauty and style to everyday essentials.
+We at UNICEF USA are especially grateful to the artisans of UNICEF Market.

-Their commitment to their craft uplifts their communities by preserving invaluable cultural and artistic traditions and creating jobs that support families in some of the very places where UNICEF works.
-A portion of proceeds from products they sell also supports UNICEF's lifesaving programs that help the most vulnerable children in the countries where they live.
+Their commitment to their craft preserves invaluable cultural and artistic traditions.
+The jobs they create support families in some of the very places where UNICEF works.
+A portion of proceeds from the beautiful products they sell support UNICEF's lifesaving programs for the world's most vulnerable children.

 A better world for artisans is a better world for all.